cbx-nz/cbx-nz.github.io/README.md

 # cbgames.xyz
 Source Code for a Future Vercel Website.
+Branches other than main are subdomains